 Not only is the accomplishment itself satisfying, but the end product (the spoons) will also be constantly used in household food preparation.
 Preparing the evening meal with tools carved by the same hand is rare these days.
 It makes a nice impression at dinner to say, “Let’s use these.
 I made them.”
 They also make great gifts!

 Our 3-tool set is all you need.
 Our blades are high carbon steel so they keep their edge and are easy to sharpen.
 The handles made from a dense hardwood to achieve a solid presence in the hand, we also refined the shape for comfort and control.

 The curved blade tools allow you to confidently form the hollow of the spoon.
 The Straight Blade Knife is used primarily for shaping the back of the spoon, the neck, and the handle.
 Spoon carving is great fun.
 Highly recommended for any carver age 10 (with adult supervision) and above.

 As an add on to these carving tools we suggest these innovative Finger Guards as a great way to protect your fingers from blisters and abrasions.
 Comfortable and secure, they offer the kind of manual dexterity you can’t get while using work gloves.

 Soft Curve Knife has a 2" blade

 Helpful guides to get started with your carving knives:

-A Primer on Green Woodworking goes over what green woodworking is and why anyone can get started with it.
+Milk Paint: An Essential Tool For The Green Woodworker goes over what green woodworking is and why anyone can get started with it.